apmlabs/ace-box/docs/docs/03_develop/1_core_principles.md

     name: dashboard
 ```

-Each of these roles are curated roles that are part of the ACE-Box.
-Check out the documentation related to each role.
+Each of these is a curated role that is part of the ACE-Box.
+Check out the documentation related to them:
 - [k3s](../04_curated_roles/k3s.md)
 - [dt-operator](../04_curated_roles/dt-operator.md)
 - [app-easytrade](../04_curated_roles/app-easytrade.md)